 - Injuries: Sometimes, due to excess stress or overuse of the joint, children might experience pain in the knees.
 This could be due to the wear and tear of the tendons and ligaments associated with the kneecaps.

-It can be managed by using crutches to restrict the joint’s movement, exercising to strengthen the muscle around the knee, and wearing special shoe inserts to distribute the weight uniformly while walking (8)
+It can be managed by using crutches to restrict the joint’s movement, exercising to strengthen the muscle around the knee, and wearing special shoe inserts to distribute the weight uniformly while walking, so that there is no excessive pressure (9)

 Kneecaps help your baby learn to crawl or walk.
 Read the next section to understand how to take care of your baby’s kneecaps.